learn-co-curriculum/ios-deployOnDayOne-Advanced/README.md

 # Deploy on Day One - Advanced

-## Instructions

 So you've built a working interviewing tool.
 Let's take it a big step further.

+## Instructions

 Connect your project to our actual `get2knowurnewbesties` database.

-* To link up to our server, you will need to follow some conventions:
+* After linking up to our server, you will want to log what you get back in order to see the format of the dictionaries.

-You dictionary of interview data must contain the following keys:
-* intervieweeName (NSString)
-* questionNumber (NSNumber)
-* answer (NSString)

-Your dictionary of questions must contain the following keys:
-* questionNumber (NSNumber)
-* question (NSString)
-* questionCategory (NSString)
+* Create methods that reformat them into something more useful for your current program.
+* Consider other updates to your command-line code to make the best use of the API methods provided to you.

+## Hints
 Also, you will need to instantiate a copy of our `FirebaseAPI` class in your `MyApp.m`.
 Consider adding it as a property, and then instantiating it right at the top of your `execute` method, i.e.

 ```